DockTail Documentation

 info |

-Logging level (debug, info, warn, error) |
+Logging level: debug, info, warn, or error. |

 RECONCILE_INTERVAL |